43ravens/NEMO_Nowcast/docs/nowcast_system/config.rst

 and the run_NEMO and watch_NEMO workers run on 2 different remote hosts, :kbd:`salish.eos.ubc.ca`,
 and :kbd:`210.15.47.113`.
-Note that the instances of the run_NEMO and watch_NEMO workers *must* use unique ports even though they run on different hosts.
+Note that the instances of the run_NEMO and watch_NEMO workers *must* use the same port numbers.

 The :kbd:`run_NEMO` and :kbd:`watch_NEMO` keys show 2 different YAML syntaxes for lists.